Reviews You Can Rely On

 Credit: Clark Tate

-Over the last decade, we've bought and tested over 50 women's hiking pants to find the best fit for you.
-This review covers 14 of the top options on the market today.
-Our test team researches options ranging from typical hikers to softshells to hiking tights before buying the top tier to test side-by-side.
+Over the last decade, we've bought and tested over 60 women's hiking pants to find the best fit for you.
+This review covers 13 of the top options on the market today.
+Our test team researches options ranging from lightweight hikers to substantial softshell options before buying the top tier to test side-by-side.
 We hike hundreds of miles and scramble up spurs to push the limits of each pair's comfort and mobility.
-We evaluate how well they breathe on strenuous trails and hot days and how well they protect us from sudden showers and scorching sunshine.
-We also wear them to climb, travel and socialize.
+We evaluate how well they breathe on strenuous trails and hot days and how well they protect us from sudden showers and unexpected snow.
+We also wear them to climb, travel, and socialize.
 No matter what type of adventure you like, we've found hiking pants that can hang.

-If you're heading into hot weather, you may be more interested in our favorite women's hiking shorts and a pair of top-ranking sunglasses.
-Planning rain or wet conditions?
-Check out these rain pant options.
-In fact, we've tested all kinds of women's clothing items and even created a hand-curated list of the best hiking gear that we've tested.
+If you're heading into hot weather, you may be more interested in our testing of women's hiking shorts, sports bras, and a pair of top-ranked sunglasses.
+Planning for rain or wet conditions?
+Check out our favorite rain pants.
+We've reviewed all kinds of women's clothing and even created a hand-curated list of hiking gear we've tested.

 Related: Best Men's Hiking Pants